John Douglas Pringle

-John Martin Douglas Pringle, usually known as John Douglas Pringle (28 June 1912 – 4 December 1999) was a Scottish-born journalist and author who moved in 1952 to Australia, where he became a prominent newspaper editor and social commentator.
+John Martin Douglas Pringle (28 June 1912 – 4 December 1999) was a Scottish-born journalist and author who moved in 1952 to Australia, where he became a prominent newspaper editor and social commentator.

 Early life in the United Kingdom

 Pringle was born in the town of Hawick, Roxburghshire, not far from the border with England.
 His father had inherited a part-ownership of Robert Pringle and Sons, a family knitwear business.

 Between the ages of 14 and 19, Pringle was educated in England at Shrewsbury School, where he received a classical education consisting almost entirely of classes in Latin and Greek.
 It taught, he said, "the accurate use of words and the ability to concentrate on difficult subjects [but] it did not stimulate our creative powers (if any) or even our curiosity".
 He went up to Lincoln College, Oxford, where he took a First in Greats.

 Early career

 In August 1934 he joined The Manchester Guardian (known now simply as The Guardian).
 He soon discovered that he had "no nose for news": he tried but failed to learn shorthand, loathed pursuing leads over the telephone, and lacked the push to get interviews from people in the news.
 However, he succeeded as a leader writer.